xixiaofinland/Apex-Best-Practices/content/meaningful_names.md

 }
 ```

-A even better solution is to have a `Customer` class with the `age` integer property.
+An even better solution is to have a `Customer` class with the `age` integer property.

 ### No disinformation